EmmyAbella444/Unit-1.-A-/README.md

 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
 4. The eletronic ledger show all data organized
-5.The eletronic Ledger show grap of  transactions 6.the eletronic Ledger show useful informations of Polkadot
+5. The eletronic Ledger show grap of  transactions
+6. the eletronic Ledger show useful informations of Polkadot
 7. The eletronic Ledger show the total spend, the total spend by category and by month.
-8.The eletronic ledger can convert Polkadot to Dollars
+8. The eletronic ledger can convert Polkadot to Dollars
 9. The eletronic Ledger can show informations about the program and author
 10. The eletronic Ledger ca show the total amount saved.
-11.The eletronic Ledge can allow the user to sign in and create a new account or to just login.
+11. The eletronic Ledge can allow the user to sign in and create a new account or to just login.
-12.The eletronic Ledger has a safe login system to protect the data 13.the system has different functions to vlidate th input
+12. The eletronic Ledger has a safe login system to protect the data
+13. the system has different functions to validate the input

 # Criteria B: Design